Iguazú Falls: Iguazú National Park (Argentina)

 Iguazú National Park covers approximately 67,000 ha (165,500 acres) in the Misiones Province, located in the northeastern tip of Argentina and bordering the Brazilian state of Paraná to the north.

-Iguazú National Park, jointly with its sister Iguaçu National Park in Brazil, is among the world’s visually and acoustically most stunning natural sites for its massive waterfalls.
-It was inscribed by UNESCO in 1984.
+Iguazú National Park, jointly with its sister Iguaçu National Park in Brazil, is among the world's visually and acoustically most stunning natural sites for its massive waterfalls.
+UNESCO inscribed it as a World Heritage Site in 1984.

 In addition to its striking natural beauty and the magnificent liaison between land and water, Iguazu National Park and its neighboring property constitute a significant remnant of the Atlantic Forest, one of the most threatened global conservation priorities.

-This forest biome historically covering large parts of the Brazilian coast and extending into northern Argentina and Uruguay, as well as Eastern Paraguay, is known for its extreme habitat and species diversity, as well as its high degree of endemism.
+Historically, this forest biome covers parts of the Brazilian coast and extends into northern Argentina, Uruguay, and eastern Paraguay.
+It is known for its extreme habitat, species diversity, and a high degree of endemism.

-Jointly with the contiguous Iguaçu National Park in Brazil, which was inscribed on the World Heritage List in 1986, it constitutes one of the most significant remnants of the Atlantic Forest.
+Jointly with the contiguous Iguaçu National Park in Brazil, inscribed on the World Heritage List in 1986, it constitutes one of the most significant remnants of the Atlantic Forest.

-Today, the parks are mostly surrounded by a landscape that has been strongly altered due to heavy logging, both historically and into the present, the intensification and expansion of both industrial and small-scale agriculture, plantation forestry for pulp and paper, and rural settlements.
+Today, the parks are mostly surrounded by a landscape strongly altered due to heavy logging, both historically and into the present, the intensification and expansion of industrial and small-scale agriculture, plantation forestry for pulp and paper, and rural settlements.